 1. Download Your Tools

 You’ll also need to install the Microsoft .NET Framework 2.0 Service Pack, which you can install from here.

 2. Map Data

-Next you’ll need to collect your current map data, which you can get from your existing WOW account.
+Next you’ll need to collect your current map data.
+You can get this from your existing WOW account.
 You need to currently have access to the game to make the private server work.